ONSdigital/The-Train/README.md

  * POST to `/commit` or `/rollback`, specifying a `transactionId` parameter in the url to end a transaction.
  * GET `/transaction`, specifying a `transactionId` parameter in the url to get the details of a transaction.

 By default the publisher will operate on temp directories.
-It prints out console messages about the configuration variables you can use to set up directories in production.
+It prints out console messages about the configuration variables you can use to set up directories in production, or take a look at the `Configuration` class.

 ## Encryption